hzsolt21/hzsolt21.github.io/README.md

 Open `_config.yml` file, and change the `mr-brown` value on line 26 with your [Disqus account shortname](https://help.disqus.com/customer/portal/articles/466208).

       Comment Section (Disqus)
-      disqus-identifier: mr-brown \# Add your shortname for Disqus Comment.
+      disqus-identifier: strik1r \# Add your shortname for Disqus Comment.
 For example mr-brown

 That’s all you need to setup Disqus from the theme side.
 If you get any issue regarding that comments are unable to load.
 First, make sure you have [registered your website with Disqus (Step 1)](https://help.disqus.com/customer/portal/articles/466182-publisher-quick-start-guide).